 Purpose: As an undergraduate at the University of Utah, from 1993-1997, I received significant financial support from the university and from private individuals who provided scholarships for students.
 I am delighted to now be in a position to help out current students in a similar way.

-Details: This scholarship, founded in 2004, provides $1500 each year to one undergraduate student at the University of Utah (lately the College of Engineering has been providing matching funds, for a total of $3000).
+Details: This scholarship, founded in 2004, provides $1500 each year to one undergraduate student at the University of Utah (lately the College of Engineering has been providing matching funds as well).
 This student is selected by the Artificial Intelligence faculty in the Computer Science department on the basis of GPA, a focus on AI or Machine Learning, and financial need.
 To apply, contact the CS department.Past Recipients:

 As a computer science student at The University of Utah, I am primarily interested in the application of machine learning and artificial intelligence techniques to practical problems.
 I ultimately envision myself at the crossroads of computation - a field which is rapidly enabling new insights into problems where human ingenuity alone would never suffice - and biology - a field which is constantly producing more data than can realistically be analyzed at this point in time, let alone fully utilized to make personalized genomic recommendations, accurately model protein folding in search of a cure for cancer, or unravel the bewilderingly complex biological processes that enable human cognition.